pixelpassion/drf-saas-starter/README.md

 * Mailhog: http://localhost:8025 (a simple local mailserver for debugging mails)
 * PostgreSQL database: postgres://postgres@localhost/einhorn_starter (can be used as a database, if set as a DATABASE_URL)

+## Onboarding

+Are you contributing to the project?
+You can read more in [Onboarding as a new developer](docs/onboarding.md)

 ## Setup as a new Project

 You want to start a new project?
 Read more about the [Individual Project Setup](docs/project_setup.md)